1922 regnal list of Ethiopia: Regency of the Warra Sehs in Gondar

 Tafari's regnal list concludes with the end of the first reign of Tekle Giyorgis I, after which the Emperors of Ethiopia had significantly diminished power compared to before.
-By the time Tekle Giyorgis I begun his reign, Ethiopia had already entered the "Zemene Mesafint" or Era of the Princes, during which the emperor was merely a figurehead.
+By the time Tekle Giyorgis I began his reign, Ethiopia had already entered the "Zemene Mesafint" or Era of the Princes, during which the emperor was merely a figurehead.
 Tekle Giyorgis I himself received the nickname Fiṣame Mengist ("the end of the government"), reflecting his status as the last emperor to exercise authority on his own.

-Taye Gabra Mariam's list however continues past the reign of Tekle Giyorgis to include a list of influential Rases who held de facto power during the Zemene Mesafint.
+Taye Gabra Mariam's list, however, extends beyond the reign of Tekle Giyorgis to include influential Rases who held de facto power during the Zemene Mesafint.
 This section of Taye's list also includes three emperors who held de facto as well as de jure power beginning with Tewodros II, whose reign brought an end to the "Era of the Princes".